Jamai Raja (2014 TV series): Season 3

-21 years later
+20 years later

 Things have changed after the death of Sid and Roshni.
 Karanveer "Karan" Khurana, Sid and Roshni's son, has grown up.
 Gangu named him Satya as her deceased son (that's what she believed), raised him and taught him good values despite his innate street boy character.
 Neil and Ria are dead too.
 Their child, Mahi Sengupta is taken care of by Payal who changed her surname from Walia to Sengupta.
 Mahi and Karan's relationship is like Roshni and Sid.
 But unlike DD Patel who loved her daughter, Payal hates Mahi for her parents' mistakes.
 By making her brother-in-law her husband, she thought of taking back the property that the Sengupta stole from her.
 Then finally, she adapted to passing herself off as a nice mother in the eyes of her niece, because this one turns out to be the true heiress.

 When Satya comes into Mahi's life, it is Mahi's half-sister, Koyal, who interests him.
 But Sid's prediction about his son's future had an effect.
 Satya has fallen in love with Mahi, but Mahi does not immediately realize her feelings for him.
 Knowing Payal's malicious intentions towards his daughter-in-law, Satya vowed to protect her.

 With the help of a friend who will turn against him, he will succeed in bringing down Payal's mask.
 But she comes back into their lives, still pretending to be a good person.
 It later turns out that she is in contact with Kritika and is blackmailing her to see her nephew again.
 Thus, after a series of attempts to repossess Sengupta property that will lead to the revelation of Satya's real identity, Payal is still exposed and goes back to prison while Kritika brings Mahi and Karanveer (Satya) back to the Khurannas.

 Along the way, they meet and take in a weirdo who turns out to be an exact copy of an old family acquaintance.
 It is in fact Kareena, Shabnam's daughter.
 She also comes back to take revenge for her mother knowing that she took her model just like Karanveer took her father's.

 Several attempts by Kareena would later involve the return of a more loving Payal.
 When Mahi is expecting twins, everyone will be happy.
 Payal, who has made herself accepted in the family, tries to keep Kareena away from Mahi.
-At the end of the show, Kareena will be hit by a car after yet another attempt while Mahi, Satya and the entire Khuranna family welcome the newborns to the maternity ward.
+At the end of the show, Kareena will be hit by a car after yet another attempt while Mahi, Satya and the entire Khurana family welcome the newborns to the maternity ward.